 Career & Technical Education

-Shaun M. Dougherty is an Assistant Professor of Education Policy and Leadership at the Neag School of Education and an affiliated faculty member in the Department of Public Policy at the University of Connecticut.
-He holds a doctoral degree in quantitative policy analysis from Harvard University as well as a master’s degree in educational administration from Gwynedd Mercy University.
-His work focuses on applied quantitative analysis of education policies and programs, including career and technical education, with an emphasis on understanding how PreK-12 policies and programs impact student outcomes.
-In particular, he emphasizes how policies and practices affect educational equity related to race, class, gender, and disability.
+Shaun M. Dougherty is an Assistant Professor of Education and Public Policy at the Neag School of Education and Department of Public Policy at the University of Connecticut.
+He holds a doctorate in quantitative policy analysis from Harvard University as well as a master’s degree in educational administration from Gwynedd Mercy University.
+His research and teaching interests focus on education policy analysis, causal program evaluation, and the economics of education, with expertise in career and technical education.
+In particular, he emphasizes how education can address human capital development as well as issues of equity related to race, class, gender, and disability.
 Dougherty is a former high school mathematics teacher and assistant principal.
-His work has appeared in the Journal of Research on Educational Effectiveness, Education Evaluation and Policy Analysis, and Education Finance and Policy.
-In addition, he has conducted policy research for Center for Education Policy Research at Harvard University, the Massachusetts Department of Elementary and Secondary Schools, and the Thomas B. Fordham Institute.
+His work has been published in leading journals and has been cited by major media outlets.
+He has received research funding from the Institute for Education Sciences, the Smith Richardson Foundation, and the Institute for Research on Poverty, which also recognized him as an Early Career Scholar.
+In addition, he is a Strategic Data Project Faculty Adviser through the Center for Education Policy Research at Harvard University, and has conducted applied policy analysis with several states and large districts, as well as the Thomas B. Fordham Institute, and the Manhattan Institute.

 Weiner, J., & Dougherty, S.M.
 (2016).
 Bending or Breaking?: Exploring the Intersection between Charter Schools Principles and ESEA Waivers.
 Planning & Changing, 47(1/2).